brianushman/nes-p2p/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.5.4.

+## What is NES P2P?

+This is a P2P Online Multiplayer NES experience.
+Allows a user to either play a game offline or go into the online mode and wait in the lobby for another user to invite.

+## Tecnology Stack

+This is a node.js application.
+The following is a list of all components and the technology its built on.
+- Front-end: Angular CLI (v.
+6)
+- Data API: Express.js
+- Database: MySQL
+- Toolset Pipeline: C#/.NET

+## Outstanding Issues

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.